AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

 ### Style your UI

-If you run your add-on project with the CLI at this point (`npm run build; npm run start`), you would notice that your UI layout is less than ideal, as shown below.
+If you run your add-on project with the CLI at this point (`npm run build; npm run start`), you will notice that your UI layout is less than ideal, as shown below:

 ![lesson 1 prestyle screenshot](../images/lesson1-prestyle.png)